lzell/AIProxySwift/README.md

   true for nested types that require their own coding keys and encodable/decodable logic, which balloon line count with implementation detail that a user of the top level type has no interest in.

+  You may also wonder why we include the `// MARK: -` line.
+This is makes parsing the ctrl-6 dropdown easier on the eyes.

 - If you are implementing an API contract that could reuse a provider's nested structure, and it's reasonable to suppose that the two objects will change together, then pull the nested